camunda/docker-camunda-bpm-platform/README.md

 container to wait until a 'host:port' is ready.
 The mechanism can be configured by two environment variables:

+- `WAIT_FOR_TIMEOUT`: how long to wait for the service to be available in seconds
 - `WAIT_FOR`: the service `host:port` to wait for.
-(In case of active/passive database setup, expecting to connect to the first available, you can also provide multiple host-port pairs separated by a comma or an empty space:
+You can provide multiple host-port pairs separated by a comma or an empty space (Example:
-(`"host1:port1 host2:port2"`)
-- `WAIT_FOR_TIMEOUT`: how long to wait for the service to be available in seconds
+`"host1:port1 host2:port2"`).
+The `WAIT_FOR_TIMEOUT` applies to each specified host, i.e. Camunda will wait for `host1:port1` to become available and, if unavailable for the complete `WAIT_FOR_TIMEOUT` duration, will wait for `host2:port2` for another `WAIT_FOR_TIMEOUT` period.

 Example with a PostgreSQL container: